 Table of Contents

 The Social Progress Index is an index used to aggregate the social and environmental indicators of different countries.
-Basically, the index is used to measure how socially developed countries are on three dimensions of social progress namely Basic Human Needs, Foundations of Wellbeing, and Opportunity.
+Basically, the index is used to measure a country’s social and environmental performance.
+These are based on three dimensions of social progress namely Basic Human Needs, Foundations of Wellbeing, and Opportunity.
+The index provides a comprehensive picture of the lived experience of more than 7 billion people across 163 countries.

 What the Social Progress Index is about